 Venue Facilities: Air conditioned, Bar, Disabled toilets, Infrared hearing loop, Toilets and Wheelchair accessible

-The Shaftesbury Theatre London
+The Shaftesbury Theatre

 Located near New Oxford Street the theatre was the last to be built in Shaftesbury Avenue.
 It had considerable success with an 18 week season of operas in 1919 by Gilbert and Sullivan, which were presented by the D’Oyly Carte Opera Company.
-These became a frequent entertainment at the theatre in the 1920s, interspersed with runs of theatre productions transferred from other venues.
+These became frequent entertainment at the venue in the 1920s, interspersed with runs of productions transferred from other venues.
 The popular Basil Rathbone performed at the Prince’s Theatre in May 1933 when he played the role of Julian Beauclerc in a revival of Diplomacy.
 A revival of The Rose of Persia played at the theatre in 1935 with The D’Oyly Carte returning in 1942.

 The theatre was bought by EMI in 1962 and was named the Shaftesbury Theatre the subsequent year.
 Broadway productions transferred to the theatre in the 1960s including the musical Gentlemen Prefer Blondes (1962), How to Succeed in Business Without Really Trying (1963) and Little Me (1964).